adut24/holbertonschool-higher_level_programming/README.md

 - How to retrieve datas from multiple tables in one request
 - What are subqueries
 - What are `JOIN` and `UNION`

+### 0x0F.
+Python - Object-relational mapping
+- Why Python programming is awesome
+- How to connect to a MySQL database from a Python script
+- How to `SELECT` rows in a MySQL table from a Python script
+- How to `INSERT` rows in a MySQL table from a Python script
+- What ORM means
+- How to map a Python Class to a MySQL table

 ### 0x12.
 JavaScript - Warm up
 - Why JavaScript programming is amazing